 The results of the correlations among the proxies are presented in the Table 4.
-BD (C_A) was well correlated with RES (Forest_volume) and SES (C-stock and litter).
-BD (Naturalness) was positively correlated with RES (forest floor cover) and SES (C-stock and Litter).
+BD (C A) was well correlated with RES (Forest_volume) and SES (C-stock and litter).
 RES (Forest_volume) was significantly correlated with SES (C-stock).
 Generally, some of the BD proxies were positively correlated with some of RES and SES proxies.
-BD (C_A) showed a positive correlation with CES (shrine/temple and cultural heritage value; 0.471^{} and 0.417^{} , respectively) and a negative correlation with CES (daily recreation, holiday recreation and education; -0.352^ , -0.419^{} and -0.381^ , respectively).
+BD (C_A) showed a positive correlation with CES (shrine/temple and cultural heritage value; 0.471 and 0.473, respectively) and a negative correlation with CES (daily recreation, holiday recreation and education; -0.343, -0.499 and -0.387, respectively by the Spearman's rho).
 In Nagoya, conservation areas were located mostly in shrine/temple and recreational activities were not common in these as a whole.

-The most frequent forest type classification was forest type 2 (secondary forest composed of deciduous broad leaf tree), with 30 sites, followed by type 5 (evergreen broad leaf forest, 9 sites).
-Five type 2 sites were conservation areas, which are important for the protection of natural habitats and were thus treated differently.
-In total, 30 type 2 sites were used for further analysis.
+The most frequent forest type classification was forest type 2 (secondary forest composed of deciduous broad leaf tree), with 31 sites, followed by type 5 (evergreen broad leaf forest, 8 sites).
+Four type 2 sites were conservation areas, which are important for the protection of natural habitats and were thus treated differently.
+In total, 31 type 2 sites were used for further analysis.

-After ordering by BD score, these 30 sites were categorized into 4 groups: A (BD <0.30); B $(0.30 \le BD < 0.45)$; C $(0.45 \le BD < 0.60)$; and D $(0.60 \le BD)$.
+After ordering by BD score, these 31 sites were categorized into 4 groups: A (BD < 0.30); B $(0.30 \le BD < 0.45)$; C $(0.45 \le BD < 0.60)$; and D $(0.60 \le BD)$.
 Fig. 2 shows the total score of each forest ordered by total score of BD, RES and SES.
 Within each group, these total scores were similar.
 However, the CES scores of the groups were very different.
 Fig. 3 compares the average scores in each group from A to D. The RES and SES scores of each group were similar except for BD (C A and forest area).

-Next, we employed the CES7 categories from Hayashi and Ooba (2016) to divide group B into sub-categories (B1 to B6).
+Next, we employed the CES7 categories from Hayashi and Ooba (2017) to divide group B into sub-categories (B1 to B5).
 Fig. 4 presents the results of this categorization.
 The characteristics of the BD, RES, and SES scores were similar within sub-categories (Fig. 4 (a)).
 However, the CES proxy scores differed by sub-category (Fig. 4 (b)).

 Finally, the relative site distances were investigated using GIS, and sites within 100 m and 500 m of each other were selected for further analysis.
-After checking the shrine and temple location factor and the cultural heritage factor, which were traditional aspects, land-use changes from 1995 to 2017 were considered.
+After checking the shrine and temple location factor and the cultural heritage factor, which were traditional aspects, land-use changes from 1955 to 2017 were considered.
 The results are shown in Table 5.
 Six site combinations were recognized as being potentially similar.
 Referring to the old land-use maps, in several of the 100 m distance combinations, both sites were located within the same or neighboring forests in the past.
-This means that from the perspective of this analysis, these site pairs had high similarity.
-Over the past
+This means that from the perspective of this analysis, these site